 Wide screen support

-WebStorm makes it possible for the tool windows to use the full width and height of the screen.
-In the Settings dialog, expand the node Appearance and Behaviour, and in the Appearance page, use the check boxes Wide screen tool window layout and Side by side layout on the left/right to optimize placement of the tool windows.
+PyCharm makes it possible for the tool windows to use the full width and height of the screen.
+Use the check boxes Wide screen tool window layout and Side by side layout on the left/right to optimize placement of the tool windows.

 Note also that you can turn side-by-side layout on or off by Ctrl+MouseClick on splitter between the tool windows.